American politics for beginners

 How will I be taught, and will there be any work outside the class?

-A mixture of lectures/ short presentations by the tutor, Q&A, quizzes, pair/group work, and class discussions.
+You will be taught online, thorugh a mixture of lectures/ short presentations by the tutor, Q&A, quizzes, pair/group work, and class discussions.
 A comprehensive bibliography will be given at the beginning of the course.
 Also, (brief) reading materials will be handed out at the end of each session.
 Participants will be expected to read short texts, and/or watch documentaries/short videos, and/or listen to short podcasts in American politics (past and current) before and after lessons.
 Please note, that as the course progresses, participants are encouraged to take a more active part in the course – this will be achieved through a mixture of smaller group work (such as short presentations and creative group activities such as poster design or quizzes) but also class discussions.

 Are there any other costs?
 Is there anything I need to bring?